Deep Frequency-Aware Functional Maps for Robust Shape Matching

 \section{Introduction}

-Nonrigid shape matching is a classic problem in shape analysis and related fields, aiming to establish a meaningful pointwise map or correspondence between shapes.
-It can be used in a variety of downstream tasks, such as deformation transfer~\cite{Sumner2004}, interpolation between shapes~\cite{Eisenberger2021}, and statistical shape analysis~\cite{Bogo2014FAUST}, among others.
+\IEEEPARstart{N}{on-rigid} shape matching is a fundamental problem in shape analysis and related fields, focusing on establishing meaningful pointwise correspondences or maps between shapes.
+This task has a wide range of applications, including deformation transfer~\cite{Sumner2004}, shape interpolation~\cite{Eisenberger2021}, and statistical shape analysis~\cite{Bogo2014FAUST}.

-Recently, researchers have developed numerous methods for shape correspondence.
-The functional maps~\cite{Ovsjanikov2012} are one of the most influential frameworks due to their flexibility and efficient representation, aiming to transfer the functions between shapes and allowing for efficient optimization and interconversions with the pointwise map.
-The following works~\cite{Nogneng2017,Litany2017,Rodola2017,melzi2019matching,eisenberger2020smooth,DBLP:conf/cvpr/HuLLL21,2022ComplexFunctionalMaps,2022SmoothNonRigidShapeMatchingviaEffectiveDirichletEnergyOptimization,2023ElasticBasis} have improved the functional map framework by introducing various informative preservation constraints or other technologies.
+In recent years, numerous methods have been developed for shape correspondence.
+Among these, the functional maps framework~\cite{Ovsjanikov2012} has emerged as one of the most influential due to its flexibility and efficient representation.
+Functional maps facilitate the transfer of functions between shapes and enable efficient optimization and interconversion with pointwise maps.
+Subsequent works~\cite{Nogneng2017,Litany2017,Rodola2017,melzi2019matching,eisenberger2020smooth,Hu2021,Donati2022,2022SmoothNonRigidShapeMatchingviaEffectiveDirichletEnergyOptimization,2023ElasticBasis,sahilliouglu2022augmented} have further improved the framework by incorporating various preservation constraints and advanced technologies.

-Unlike the functional map-based methods that utilize handcrafted features, i.e., descriptor functions, the seminal work FMNet (also known as the deep functional maps)~\cite{litany2017deep} was the first to use the learned features from shapes as the optimal descriptors to produce desired functional maps, which significantly enhanced the learning process as elegant geometric priors were considered.
-After that, numerous learning-based approaches were proposed for non-rigid 3D shape matching, such as supervised~\cite{donati2020deep, Sharp2020}, semi-supervised~\cite{sharma2020weakly}, and unsupervised methods~\cite{roufosse2019unsupervised, halimi2019unsupervised}, as well as full shape correspondence~\cite{Liu2022, Sun_2023_ICCV} and partial shape correspondence~\cite{attaiki2021dpfm, HU2023101189,Cao2023}, among others.
-Although existing deep functional map methods have made significant advances, to the best of our knowledge, they lack frequency awareness, since different frequency information is treated the same in functional map computation, easily resulting in the important frequency information that positively affects the matching performance being ignored while unimportant frequency information is retained, leading to inadequate performance while handling large deformable matches.
+Unlike the functional map-based methods that utilize handcrafted features, the seminal work FMNet (also known as the deep functional maps)~\cite{litany2017deep} was the first to use the learned features from shapes as the optimal descriptors to produce desired functional maps.
+This approach significantly enhanced the learning process by integrating geometric priors.
+Building on this foundation, numerous learning-based methods have been proposed for non-rigid 3D shape matching, including supervised\cite{donati2020deep,Sharp2020}, semi-supervised~\cite{sharma2020weakly}, and unsupervised approaches~\cite{roufosse2019unsupervised,halimi2019unsupervised,cao2024revisiting}.